GUNNM-VR/Quake-III-Arena-VR-Edition/README.md

 Quake III VR Edition also contains a virtual menu reinforcing the immersion, and a virtual keyboard allows Quake3 to have easy keyboard access on any system.
 Both are rendered with game calls.

-There is also a [HUD parser](https://github.com/GUNNM-VR/baseq3a-NeoHud "HUD parser"), specially designed for him.
+There is also a specially designed [HUD parser](https://github.com/GUNNM-VR/baseq3a-NeoHud "HUD parser").

 Here you can see a video of the OculusGo version: https://www.youtube.com/watch?v=-jgpVbIBq7Y&t=2s